Overseas learning experiences:

 Victorian International Teaching Fellowship Program

-While overseas, Victorian participants are ambassadors for the Victorian education system.
+While overseas, Victorian participants are ambassadors for the Victorian education system and must be of the highest calibre.

-The program is open to permanent, full-time teachers and school leaders from government, Catholic and Independent schools with a minimum of four years' tertiary education and five years' teaching experience prior to the year of exchange.
-Australian citizens working in primary, secondary and special schools are eligible.
+The program is open to permanent teachers and school leaders from government, Catholic and independent schools with a minimum of four years' tertiary education and five years' teaching experience prior to the year of exchange.
+Australian citizens and permanent residents working in primary, secondary and special schools are eligible to apply.

 All applications need to include the recommendation to participate from your principal (or relevant regional representative if the principal is the applicant).